-SKILLS DESCRIPTORS AUTONOMY AND RESPONSIBILITY GENERIC INDICATORS CIRCLE 1 Identifies the operating modes of a team.
-Their participation in a group or a team is decided by the supervisor.
-Attendance and potential participation happen according to given instructions.
+SKILLS DESCRIPTORS AUTONOMY AND RESPONSIBILITY GENERIC INDICATORS CIRCLE 1 Identifies the operating modes of a team. a team is decided by the Attendance and potential participation happen according to given instructions.
 CIRCLE 2 Identifies the role of each team member and their own position in a group.
-The team leader is in charge of the designation of roles and positions in the group.
-One is in charge of the management of interpersonal relationships.
 Group participation corresponds to their role and position in the group.
 CIRCLE 3 Makes proposals and takes other team members' opinions into account.
-Contribution to group exchanges and work is done autonomously.
 Contributions take multiple variables into account, including other members' opinions.
 CIRCLE 4 Leads and develops collective work, is able to change position and role.
-One takes responsibility for the collective work.
 One is responsible for the definition of operation modes and role designation in the team.